mikelgo/workshop-exercises/angular-basic/05-router_basic.md

 })
 ```

-serve the application and observe the different route styles in the address bar while navigating around the application
+Serve the application and observe the different route styles in the address bar while navigating around the application